Pranit-kumar-hazarika/Pranit-kumar-hazarika/README.md

 I'm **Pranit**, a CS student passionate about building creative and efficient software solutions.
 I love turning ideas into real projects using web technologies and always strive to learn something new every day.

-Outside of coding, you'll find me exploring tech news, watching anime, and occasionally gaming.
+Outside of coding, you'll find me exploring tech news, watching anime, Drawing and gaming.

 ---